-Many business professionals, including CISOs and security managers, are keen to grasp the various facets of crypto keys and their impact.
-The confusion often lies in discerning the differences between managing the life cycle of the keys, Hardware Security Modules (HSMs) that ensure creation of strong keys and suitable protection when storing and using keys, and applications that make use of cryptographic / encryption keys.
-To help clear the confusion here are some important concepts that will help improve your understanding of securely managing crypto keys.
+Many business professionals, including CISOs and security managers, are eager to comprehend the various elements and implications of crypto keys.
+The confusion often lies in discerning the differences between managing the life cycle of the keys, Hardware Security Modules (HSMs) that ensure the creation of strong keys and suitable protection when storing and using keys, and applications that make use of cryptographic / encryption keys.
+Here are a few essential concepts that can help you have a better knowledge of managing cryptographic keys securely.

 Key Management Systems - Managing the Key Life Cycle

-In order to allow only authorized applications to utilize these keys, the keys have to be effectively managed.
-Historically, this has been a manual process but as the use of keys continues to grow exponentially, the need for automated management has become necessary.
-The primary concern is that when keys are not properly maintained and routinely changed, the keys and the encrypted data becomes increasingly at risk of cyber-attack.
+The keys must be controlled efficiently so that only authorized apps can utilize them.
+Historically, this was a manual process, but as the use of keys continues to increase dramatically, the need for automated management has become necessary.
+The primary concern is that when keys are not properly maintained and routinely changed, the keys and the encrypted data become increasingly at risk of cyber-attack.

-This is where a KMS plays an important role.
-They assist security professionals in managing the life cycle of a crypto key.
-This includes the stages of creation, distribution and eventually destruction of the key.
+This is when a KMS becomes essential.
+They help security professionals manage the lifetime of a crypto key.
+This includes the stages of creation, distribution, and, eventually, destruction of the key.
 The primary purpose of the KMS is to ensure that the right key is in the right place at the right time.
-Automating the process with a KMS eliminates the element of human error and improves the level of security associated with controlling the key life cycle and the subsequent cryptography.
+By automating the process with a KMS eliminates the element of human error and improves the level of security associated with controlling the key life cycle and the subsequent cryptography.

-Key management systems are often used in combination with HSMs in many organizations, for ensuring strong cryptographic key generation and that the keys are used in a secure environment.
+Key management systems are often used in combination with HSMs in many organizations, to ensure strong cryptographic key generation and that the keys are used in a secure environment.

 For example, a banking-grade KMS will incorporate a dedicated HSM into the system architecture.